FK Borac Banja Luka: Colours

-Borac Banja Luka's traditional home colours are red and blue with white socks (colours that are contained on the Yugoslav flag).
+Borac Banja Luka's traditional home colours are red and blue with white socks (colours that are contained on civil flag of Serbs).
 Borac has maintained the red-blue shirt for its home kit throughout the history of the club.
 Its traditional away colours are all blue or all red.
-The club's kit is after long-standing Serbian sports clothing company NAAI, currently, new manufactured by Diadora, an Italian sports clothing company.
+After a long-standing partnership with the Serbian sports clothing company NAAI, the club's kits are currently manufactured by Diadora, an Italian sports clothing company.

 Crest

-Borac Banja Luka's present crest contains the name of the club and the name of the City of Banja Luka in the background formed from the sections that are coloured as the Serbian flag.
+Borac Banja Luka's present crest contains the name of the club and the name of the City of Banja Luka.
+The background is formed from the sections that are coloured as the traditional flag of Serb people.
 On the top of the crest, the year of the club foundation is located.
 In addition, the whole crest is framed in gold colour.